RosettaCommons/documentation/Overview-of-ResidueTypeSet.md

 + Only full instantiate `ResidueType`s when they are explicitly requested; otherwise store them as compact placeholders.
 + New tools to instantiate residue_types based on aa, name3, and lists of desired properties/variants (which greatly reduce the number of instantations).
 Verified to give a big performance increase in, e.g., `extract_pdbs` (silent file extraction).
-+ New tool `ResidueTypeFinder` to recognize PDB residues based on atom names without having a list of all patched residues, based on a customized binary search through Patches.
++ New class [[ ResidueTypeFinder ]] to recognize PDB residues based on atom names without having a list of all patched residues, based on a customized binary search through Patches.
 Verified to give a big performance increase in PDB read in.

 Some more information available in [these slides](https://dl.dropboxusercontent.com/u/21569020/Das_preRosettaCon2015_ResidueTypeSet.pdf).